mattkimtx/senao-intern-project-fall/JOURNAL.md

 - Today, I am working on using Google Sheets as my database in Django.
 I have used this [video](https://www.youtube.com/watch?v=XXDiqE4t0xA&ab_channel=TomDekan) and [website](https://www.photondesigner.com/articles/django-with-google-sheets-database?ref=yt-XXDiqE4t0xA-django-with-google-sheets-database) as references for source code.
 In my code, I have created a new file called ".env" and another new file called "services.py" that essentially acts as helpers for accessing Google Sheets and authenticating my queries.
 At the end of the day, I successfully connected Django wtih Google Sheets to query the network packet data!

 ### 11/10/13
 - Back to the office after being sick with a cold or flu.
-I my goal today is to continue making the search bar and the website look better!
+My goal today is to continue making the search bar and the website look better!

+### 11/15/23
+- Second to last day in the office before my short break!
+I am preparing my presentation to give to the rest of the team on Friday.
+Yay!